donbignose/flowtime.nvim/README.md

 ## 🚀 Usage

-- :FlowTimeStart: Starts the work timer. 🟢
+- `:FlowTimeStart`: Starts the work timer. 🟢
-- :FlowTimeStop: Stops the work timer and starts the break timer. 🔴
+- `:FlowTimeStop`: Stops the work timer and starts the break timer. 🔴
-- :FlowTimeStartBreak: Starts the break timer manually. 🌙
+- `:FlowTimeStartBreak`: Starts the break timer manually. 🌙

 ## Format